learn-co-curriculum/spring-mod-1-dto/README.md

 }
 ```

+Note: The 0 value for `currentSuperBowlChampion` represents `false` where 1
+would represent `true`.
+This is a shorthand for true/false and is how Java
+stores `boolean` values.

 In Postman, navigate to the "Body" tab, choose the "raw" radio button, and then
 copy-paste the JSON in like so: